pwitvoet/mess/scripting system.md

 ### Colors:
 - `vector color(vector color)`
     - Returns a valid color vector, where each value is rounded and the first 3 values are clamped to the 0-255 range.
 If the given vector is too short, it will be padded with 0's until it contains 3 values.
 If the given vector is too long, only the first 4 values will be used.

+### Flags:
+Some entities use flags - various options that can be enabled or disabled.
+All of these options are stored together in a single number.
+Note that flag numbers start at 0, so `hasflag(flags, 0)` checks whether the first flag is enabled.

+- `none|number hasflag(number flags, number flag)`
+    - Checks whether the specified flag is enabled in the given flags value.
+Returns either `none` (false) or `1` (true).
+- `number setflag(number flags, number flag, number? set)`
+    - Returns the given flags value, but with the specified flag enabled or disabled.
+If `set` is `0`, the flag will be disabled.
+Any other value for `set`, or not providing the `set` argument at all, will enable the flag.